KamilaSt111/Portfolio/README.md

 My name is Kamila Stachelek.
 Recently I have started to interest of software testing.
 My goal is to develop testing knowlage and technical skills.
-On this site I would like to share my all gained experience from personal studies and researches
+On this site I would like to share my all gained experience from personal studies and researches.
 # Tools
 - [Postman](https://www.postman.com/)- Testing tool for REST API
 - [Jira](https://www.atlassian.com/software/jira0), [Trello](https://trello.com/przestrzenroboczauser07759434/home) - Issue tracking and project management tool for developers